ll7/paf22/doc/03_research/08_use_cases.md

 ### Associated use cases

+None

+---

-## 2. Unprotected left turn at intersection
+## 2. Unprotected left turn at intersection with oncoming traffic

 ### Description

-On an intersection with no specified left-turn arrow, the vehicle has to perform the following steps:
+The ego-vehicle is performing an unprotected left turn at an intersection, yielding to oncoming traffic.

 ### Basic flow